-International students: You may apply through the group submission for Boston, Chicago, Detroit, Houston, Los Angeles, Miami, Philadelphia, San Francisco, and Washington D.C.
+International students: You may apply through the group submissions for Boston, Chicago, Detroit, Houston, Los Angeles, Miami, Philadelphia, and San Francisco.
 Please submit a copy of your I-20 or Green Card with your other paperwork.
 If you are on an F1 visa, make sure it is valid at least three months after your Florence program ends.
-The Italian consulate in New York will not allow you to join the group submission, and you will need to apply independently.
-Please follow instructions for independent visa applicants (below) and contact Gael Noyes for more information.
+The Italian consulate in New York will not allow you to join the group submission and the Italian Embassy in Washington DC does not currently offer group submission, so for these consulates, you will need to apply independently.
+Please follow instructions for independent visa applicants (below) and contact Courtney Eppel for more information.

 If there is any chance that you may stay a second semester on our program, please get a visa to cover both semesters.
-Contact Gael Noyes for more information.
+Contact Courtney Eppel for more information.

 Italian Consulate Assignments for Italian Visas

-You will be assigned a consulate based on your home (or school) zip code from your Syracuse Abroad application.
-You will receive information regarding the consulate you have been assigned via email from your admissions counselor, Gael Noyes.
+Visiting students will be assigned a consulate based on your home (or school) zip code from your Syracuse Abroad application.
+You will receive information regarding the consulate you have been assigned via email from your visa coordinator, Courtney Eppel.